Somatic nervous system: Function

+The somatic nervous system's principal function is to facilitate the organs and striated muscles of the central nervous system so that we can carry out our daily responsibilities.

+The primary motor cortex, or precentral gyrus, is home to the higher motor neurons that make up the basic motor pathway.
+These neurons transmit signals to the lower motor neurons in the spinal cord through axons known as the corticospinal tract.
+These impulses move to the neuromuscular junction (NMJ) of skeletal muscle via peripheral axons after synapsing with the lower motor neurons through the ventral horn of the spinal cord.
+A signal that travels to the NMJ, which innervates muscles, is produced by the release of acetylcholine by upper motor neurons.
+Acetylcholine binds to nicotinic acetylcholine receptors of alpha-motor neurons.

 The somatic nervous system controls all voluntary muscular systems within the body, and the process of voluntary reflex arcs.

 The basic route of nerve signals within the efferent somatic nervous system involves a sequence that begins in the upper cell bodies of motor neurons (upper motor neurons) within the precentral gyrus (which approximates the primary motor cortex).
 Stimuli from the precentral gyrus are transmitted from upper motor neurons, down the corticospinal tract, to lower motor neurons (alpha motor neurons) in the brainstem and ventral horn of the spinal cord: upper motor neurons release a neurotransmitter called glutamate from their axon terminal knobs, which is received by glutamate receptors on the lower motor neurons: from there, acetylcholine is released from the axon terminal knobs of alpha motor neurons and received by postsynaptic receptors (nicotinic acetylcholine receptors) of muscles, thereby relaying the stimulus to contract muscle fibers.

 Reflex arcs

 A reflex arc is a neural circuit that creates a more or less automatic link between a sensory input and a specific motor output.
 Reflex circuits vary in complexity—the simplest spinal reflexes are mediated by a two-element chain, of which in the human body there is only one, also called a monosynaptic reflex (there is only one synapse between the two neurones taking part in the arc: sensory and motor).
 The singular example of a monosynaptic reflex is the patellar reflex.
 The next simplest reflex arc is a three-element chain, beginning with sensory neurons, which activate interneurons inside of the spinal cord, which then activate motor neurons.
 Some reflex responses, such as withdrawing the hand after touching a hot surface, are protective, but others, such as the patellar reflex ("knee jerk") activated by tapping the patellar tendon, contribute to ordinary behavior.